He Ako Hiringa

 He Ako Hiringa also is guided by The Responsible Use of Pharmaceuticals in Primary Care Expert Advisory Group.
 This group is made up of key individuals, appointed for a period of two years, who have a strong understanding of medicines access equity and our priority populations.

-Brendan Duck is a pharmacist prescriber at Totara Health and population health clinical pharmacist at Health Hawke’s Bay.
+Brendan Duck is a pharmacist prescriber at Totara Health and team leader, clinical pharmacist facilitation at Health Hawke’s Bay.
 Brendan has wide-ranging experience across primary care practice and pharmacy.
 In 2011, Brendan joined the Hawke’s Bay District Health Board's pilot of Clinical Pharmacist Facilitators in General Practice.
 The pilot was successful, receiving recognition nationally for an integrated approach, medicine safety and equity of health outcomes.

 Brendan has completed postgraduate studies in clinical pharmacy, primary healthcare and pharmacist prescribing.
 He has a strong interest in diabetes care and other long-term conditions, with a particular focus of working alongside Māori and Pacific peoples to help them achieve their health goals.